 When training during the day you have the perfect opportunity to fuel the tank!
 One of the best things you can do is “find what fuels you best”.

 Daytime training is the perfect opportunity to fuel the tank and really maximise the stimulus of training.
-In your nutrition guide you have recommendations for the breakfast for daytime training training.
 We want to make sure you are eating something so we don't advise to fast until midday and train.
 Here is some advice dependent on timings.

 10.30am session - Eat breakfast at 7.30am - ish.
 Follow the meal suggestion in your plan aligned with your goal.